 - 3.1.
-In 2016 following the annual Trinity House inspection in which faults were recorded because some AtoN's just could not be found the Authority committed time and effort to planning and locating these "missing" AtoN's.
-This resulted in an increase of deficient AtoN's in the following annual inspection as more were identified. - 3.2.
+In 2016 following the annual Trinity House inspection in which faults were recorded because some AtoN's just could not be found due to a vague description of the location on Trinity House listings.
+The Authority committed time and effort to locating these "missing" AtoN's.
+This resulted in an increase of deficient AtoN's in the following annual inspection as more were identified as a number of faults can be recorded against each AtoN. - 3.2.
 Following a concerted effort to contact the third party owners of the AtoN's and the maintenance programme of replacing and maintaining the Authority owned AtoN's the position following the 2018 inspection is much improved with only 26.9% of deficiency which are all third party owned assets. - 3.3.
-The Authority has also mapped onto its graphical information system (GIS) the location of all of the river furniture, signs, channel marker posts etc. including the formal AtoN's which will allow Rangers to regularly inspect and report on the condition of these assets.
+The Authority has also mapped onto its graphical information system (GIS) the location of all of the river furniture, signs, channel marker posts etc. including the formal AtoN's which will allow Rangers to regularly inspect and report on the condition of these assets. - 3.4.
+This Positional data has been passed to Trinity House and they have confirmed that the Broads Authority is the first Harbour Authority to share GIS data with them.